-The Whisler Center for Student Wellness encourages students to choose to engage in sexual behaviors that are in alignment with his/her own morals, values, and beliefs, including abstinence as a choice at any time.
-We offer programming and resources to empower students to choose health-enhancing behaviors by encouraging safer sex practices if a student decides to engage in sexual activity to reduce the risk of sexually transmitted infections/diseases (STIs) and unplanned pregnancies.
+We encourage you to engage in sexual behaviors that are in alignment with your own morals, values, and beliefs, including abstinence as a choice at any time.
+We offer programming and resources to empower you to choose health-enhancing behaviors.
+If you decide to engage in sexual activity, we encourage safer sex practices to reduce the risk of sexually transmitted infections/diseases (STIs) and unplanned pregnancies.

-Sex Education Training: Members of DASH and the Wellness Educators from Whisler participated in a peer Sex Education training.
-The training led by an Advocates for Youth Sex Education Trainer educated and trained the students on sexual anatomy, STI’s and HIV, contraception, consent, LGBTQ health and how to train other students and/or offer sexual health programs on campus.
+- Sex Education Training: Members of Denison Advocates for Sexual Health (DASH) and wellness educators participate in a peer Sex Education training.
+The training gives information about sexual anatomy, STI’s and HIV, contraception, consent, LGBTQ health and how to train other students and/or offer sexual health programs on campus.

-Let’s Talk about Sex Program The goal of this program is to create a sex-positive campus culture by: providing student-friendly, medically-accurate health information; role-playing enthusiastic consent; and promoting campus and community-based resources.
-Along with condom relay races and free contraceptives.
+- Let’s Talk about Sex Program: Create a sex-positive campus culture by: providing student-friendly, medically-accurate health information; role-playing enthusiastic consent; and promoting campus and community-based resources.
+Plus condom relay races and free contraceptives!

-Sex Week: A week of sex-positive programs that focus on sexuality and relationships.
-The collaborative programs provide students with multiple opportunities to engage critically in health topics, practice open and honest communication, learn new information, and of course have fun!
-DASH and Whisler Center partner with many organizations to offer programs.
+- Sex Week: A week of sex-positive programs that focus on sexuality and relationships.
+The collaborative programs give you multiple opportunities to engage critically in health topics, practice open and honest communication, learn new information, and of course have fun!
+DASH and The Wellness Center at Whisler Hall partner with many organizations to offer programs.

 Please call 740-587-6200 and press #1 to schedule an appointment with a member of our medical or behavioral staff

 *Given demand for student appointments, we ask that you cancel any appointment you are unable to attend.